datamicroscopes/release/doc/enron_blog.rst

     views = [numpy_dataview(communications_relation)]
     prng = rng()

-Next, let's initialize the model and define the runners.

-These runners are our MCMC chains.
-We'll use ``cpu_count`` to define our number of chains.
+We initialize our model and run a large number of samplers -- one per CPU core.

 .. code-block:: python